Family Group – Dorothy Richards

 Catalogue Number: 122-19

 Dorothy has painted families camping around a water hole.
-The ‘U’ shapes are the women and children, while the spears, boomerangs and clubs represent the men.
-Next to the bowls (on the left) of food are the ladies’ digging stick or wana.
+The ‘U’ shapes are the women and children, while the spears, boomerangs and warna represent the men.
+Next to the bowls of food are the ladies’ digging stick or warna.

-The rock holes across the lands vary in size from as large as a car to as small as a deep kitchen sink.
+The kapi (rock holes) across the lands vary in size from as large as a car to as small as a deep kitchen sink.
 They can be found buried in the flat rock surface on the ground, at the bottom of a waterfall or among the ranges where there is an expanse of flat rock surface.
-Yarnangu kept these rock holes clear of dirt build up, dead animals, debris etc so the water was drinkable.
-No one was allowed to swim in the rock holes that were used for drinking and cooking.
+Yarnangu keep the kapi clear of dirt build up, dead animals and debris so the water remains drinkable.